 Opened in 1965 as the Cable Car Drive-In, Joe’s Cable Car’s founder Joe Obegi did not become the owner until 1968.

-Joe’s made its name for being the anti-fast food establishment.
+Joe’s made its name for being an anti-fast food establishment.
 Obegi wanted everyone to appreciate the art of the steak burger, hence the daily butchering of meat in front of their customers.

 Joe’s Cable Car closed on March 16, 2014, after Joe Obegi retired.
 The following morning a silent auction was held to sell decor, fixtures, and more to their loyal fanbase.